 YOUTH ARTS BY THE NUMBERS:

-Engage annually over 1000 elementary, middle and high school students in visual art theory, practice and process;
+Engage annually over 700 elementary and middle school students in visual art theory, practice and process.

-Make ART visible: annually, 5,000 artworks are produced on-site as a result of our artist residencies and by participating youth, attending elementary, middle and high school in Oakland, demonstrating students’ development of a critical and creative voice;
+Make ART visible: annually, 1,000 artworks are produced on-site as a result of our artist residencies and by participating youth, attending elementary and middle public school in Oakland, demonstrating students’ development of a critical and creative voice.

-Evaluation is integral to our Youth Arts program design.
-Ongoing evaluation and feedback takes place for Youth Arts residencies at the elementary and middle school level of education.
-The Youth Arts coordinator conducts monthly check-ins with resident artists, classroom teachers, and school administrators on student progress and the indent programmatic outcomes.
+Evaluation is integral to our art education program design.
+Ongoing evaluation and feedback takes place for all of our residencies.
+Pro Arts’ Executive Director and program leader, Natalia Mount, conducts monthly check-ins with resident artists, classroom teachers, and school administrators on student progress and the indent programmatic outcomes.
 Survey tools are implemented to track data and reach individual performance goals.
-To evaluate our high school program, Pro Arts has implemented a youth participant survey that collects feedback from art teachers in each of our partnering high school.
 We also track attendance, exhibitions, new artwork created, and dialogue with principals.
-High school evaluation measures include skill development – technical, artistic, academic – critical thinking, problem solving, self-motivation, and program participation.
+Some evaluation measures include skill development – technical, artistic, academic – critical thinking, problem solving, self-motivation, and program participation.
 Methods include: student written reflections, portfolio reviews, ongoing feedback, program evaluation, student self-assessment, interviews, student letters, and teacher and administrator evaluations and feedback.
-All feedback is reviewed on monthly basis and informs the next term of programming and artist residencies’ goals and objectives.
+All feedback is reviewed on annual basis so that it informs the next term of programming and artist residencies’ goals and objectives.